gauravexp261/gauravexp261/README.md

 I have a Post Graduate Diploma in Data science from IIIT - Bangalore with hands-on experience in Machine Learning.
 Proficient in Python programming, Data modelling and machine learning algorithms.
 Passionate about leveraging technology to impact other industries and businessess.
-Equipped with 1+ years of professional experience in Sales and Marketing.Expert in coordinating with the cross-functional teams to deliver the projects within a stipulated time while ensuring optimum customer satisfaction.
-Honest, detail-oriented and organised individual looking for challenging opportunities in Machine learning/ Data science domain.